digital-asset/lib-cdm-event-specification-module/docs/autogen/CdmTypes.md

   The enumeration values to qualify the time stamps that can be associated with a lifecycle event.
-* `EventTimeStampQualificationEnum_clearingConfirmationTime`
+* `EventTimeStampQualificationEnum_clearingConfirmationDateTime`
   The date and time on which trade was confirmed as cleared.
+* `EventTimeStampQualificationEnum_clearingDateTime`
+  The date and time on the trade was cleared.
-* `EventTimeStampQualificationEnum_clearingSubmissionTime`
+* `EventTimeStampQualificationEnum_clearingSubmissionDateTime`
   The date and time on which the event was submitted for clearing.
-* `EventTimeStampQualificationEnum_clearingTime`
-  The date and time on the trade was cleared.
-* `EventTimeStampQualificationEnum_eventCreationTime`
+* `EventTimeStampQualificationEnum_eventCreationDateTime`
   The date and time on which the event was created.
-* `EventTimeStampQualificationEnum_eventExpirationTime`
+* `EventTimeStampQualificationEnum_eventExpirationDateTime`
   The date and time on which the event will be considered expired.
-* `EventTimeStampQualificationEnum_eventProcessingTime`
+* `EventTimeStampQualificationEnum_eventProcessingDateTime`
   The date and time on which the event was processed.
-* `EventTimeStampQualificationEnum_eventSentTime`
+* `EventTimeStampQualificationEnum_eventSentDateTime`
   The date and time on which the event was sent.
-* `EventTimeStampQualificationEnum_eventSubmittedTime`
+* `EventTimeStampQualificationEnum_eventSubmittedDateTime`
   The date and time on which the event was submitted.
-* `EventTimeStampQualificationEnum_executionTime`
+* `EventTimeStampQualificationEnum_executionDateTime`
-  The time on which the trade execution was performed.
+  The date and time on which the trade execution was performed.
-* `EventTimeStampQualificationEnum_transactionCreationTime`
+* `EventTimeStampQualificationEnum_transactionCreationDateTime`
-  The time on which the transaction has been created.
+  The date and time on which the transaction has been created.
 This timestamp is specified as such by the CME ClearPort Matched IRS Trade submission API
-  specification: &#39;The transaction time of the trade.
-Represents the time that the trade was initially generated either by CME Clearing or firm.
-  The transaction time may be assigned by CME Clearing at the point the trade is reported as cleared.
-  Transaction time can also be provided by an external submitter of the trade at the point the trade is submitted.&#39;
+  specification: &#39;The transaction date time of the trade.
+Represents the date &amp; time on which the trade was initially generated either by CME Clearing or firm.
+The transaction date time may be assigned by CME Clearing at the point the trade is reported as cleared.
+Transaction date time can also be provided by an external submitter of the trade at the point the trade is submitted.&#39;

 ### `data` `ExecutionTypeEnum`